rwparry/FH-Training-App-JQM/README.md

-# FeedHenry jQuery Mobile Tutorial - v6
+# FeedHenry jQuery Mobile Tutorial - Getting to v6

 ## Overview
 For this part of the tutorial we will create a page with access to the camera.
 The FeedHenry Camera API, $fh.cam(), is used to do this